 Our Opportunity Trackers manually scour and upload scaffolding tenders from hundreds of websites across the UK.
 You are able to filter the results by keyword, budget location and more.
 This means no more missed opportunities from purely relying on CPV codes which are often mislabeled.
 Our Construction Tenders portal hosts tendering opportunities from across the construction sector.

-And if you have any questions, your dedicated account manager will be on hand to help.
+And if you have any questions, your dedicated we will be on hand to help.
 What opportunities will you find?
 Contact us today, for a free live demo and find out how our exclusive member’s site can benefit you.